jim-stoll/Cpp/README.md

 * Default constructor is generated.
 * All contained types (_UMLClass_, _UMLInterface_, _UMLEnumeration_) are generated as inner type definition.
 * TemplateParameter to _Cpp Template_.
+* A class with the stereotype of 'noclass' will be written as a bare C-style file (both '.h' and '.cpp'), with no class declaration

 ### UMLAttribute